nicolasAT08/tuhabi_api/README.md

 To achieve the connection to the DB, it was defined all the DB credentials using environmental variables to avoid the leak of sensitive information.
 If some other member of the team wants to connect to the DB, he/she has to set his/her own .env file.
 ### User authorization
 The user ("username" and "password") must exist in the DB to look up the properties available.
+### Unit Tests
+Tests are executed for the API considring diferent scenarios (user requests).
+Pytest was the library used to implement tests.
 ### Fields response for the user
 #### *Requirements*
 Based on business requirements, the final variables are given (Address, City, Status, Price, Description).
 In the same way, it was required that the user can pass as parameters one or more cities and years to filter the data.